annogen/annogenPalette/README.md

 This is a simple R package with a set of functions to create a color palette for plotting at Annogen.

 ## Installation
-In R terminal type:
+In R type:
 ```r
 devtools::install_github("annogen/annogenPalette")
 ```

 ## Run examples
-The list below involves commands to be executed within the R terminal.
+The list below involves code to be executed via the R command line.

 ### Load library
 ```r